gus7av/gemini_circuitpython/README.md

 ## Installation

-- copy code.py, fonts, lib (including helper libraries) to your cardputer
+- copy ´code.py´, ´fonts´, ´lib´ (including helper libraries) to your cardputer
 - add the nessesary libraries to the lib folder, or copy the whole bundle to a lib folder on your sd card
-- insert your gemini api key in the settings.toml file
+- insert your gemini api key in the ´settings.toml´ file

 ### To-do